Blog Home Goods

 • Works particularly well in L-shaped or galley kitchen configurations

-• Can be moved aside entirely when entertaining large groups
+• Can be moved aside completely when entertaining large groups

 8. Along a Bedroom Wall to Section Off a Private Dressing Area